CodeSeeker99/codeseeker99.github.io/_posts/2021-01-18-Django-App.md

 published: true
 ---

 _Short tutorial on using technologies like Django, Docker, Nginx and Postgres.
-Used Django backend to create a REST API with a simple CRUD functionality on a local postgres database instance._
+In this part, we used Django backend to create a REST API with a simple CRUD functionality on a local postgres database instance._

 **Note**: This tutorial requires you to have basic knowledge of python and linux commands.